xingaojia/DeepDrugs/README.md

 ```
 ## 3 Usage
 ### 3.1 Predict with Pretrained DeepDrugs Models
 Our pre-trained model for drug synergy prediction is available for download(https://zenodo.org/records/17888472).
-Please save it in the `save_model/`.
+Please save it in the `save_model/`directory.
+1. For the data you want to test, obtain the canonical SMILES strings for the drugs from the ChEMBL database and standardize them using RDKit.
+Obtain the corresponding DepMap IDs for the cell lines from the DepMap database.
+Save your data in the following format as a `npy` file named `0_fold_test_{user}.npy`:
+2.

 If you want to test the pre-trained model on the DrugComb or O'Neil dataset, please modify the relevant data import sections in `utlis.py` and `models/model.py`.
 The specific file names and paths can be found in the `data/` directory.
 Simply run:
 ```
  $ python main.py --mode test --saved-model ./save_model/0_fold_oneil_best_model.pth > './experiment/'$(date +'%Y%m%d_%H%M').log 2>&1